Plants & Pests

 Plant Industries Division

 The Plant Industries Division's work is often carried out behind the scenes, well out of the public eye.
 Yet, the division's services are vital to Missouri's agriculture producers and consumers.
-The division works to prevent the spread of harmful insects and plant diseases, registers pesticides, licenses pesticide applicators, assures label accuracy and quality of commercial feeds and seeds, conducts inspections of commercial produce farms, and registers hemp growers.
+The division works to prevent the spread of harmful insects and plant diseases, registers pesticides, licenses pesticide applicators, assures label accuracy and quality of commercial feeds and seeds, conducts inspections of commercial produce farms.